Samueltommzy/deepNeuralNetwork/README.md

 # deepNeuralNetwork
-An implementation of deep Neural Network Model for number prediction using Tensorflow API
+An implementation of deep Neural Network Algorithm for basic image classification using tensorflow(keras API) on the fashion MNIST dataset